> Skip to content

 A historical murder mystery adventure that stretches from Classical Athens to Egypt in the footsteps of the first historian, Herodotus

-Nicolaos, the only private investigator in ancient Athens, discovers that helping an author with his book research can be very dangerous.
-The would-be author Herodotus has hired Nico and his priestess wife, Diotima, to accompany him to Egypt to research that ancient country’s history.
+Nicolaos, the only private investigator in Athens, discovers that helping a writer with his book research can be very dangerous.
+Would-be author Herodotus has hired Nico and his priestess wife, Diotima, to accompany him to Egypt to research that ancient country’s history.
 Unfortunately, Egypt happens to be in the throes of a rebellion against its overlords, the Persian Empire.
 Pirates infest the sea route.
 Three different armies roam the Egyptian countryside.
 The river is full of crocodiles.
-Everywhere Nico turns, there’s a secret agent ready to kill him, and he can’t find a decent cup of wine anywhere.
+Everywhere Nico turns, there’s a secret agent ready to kill him, and possibly worse, he can’t find a decent cup of wine anywhere.
 A simple historical investigation turns into a dangerous adventure of international espionage.

 • Published: 15 June 2017